 The Educational Leadership doctoral program examines the human, organizational, political, social and technical systems of educational institutions.
 As a Doctor of Education (EdD) you will be committed to socially just leadership and the transformation of education at the local, regional and national levels.

-Beginning in 2019, students will have the option to pursue a concentration in Global Catholic Educational Leadership or Higher Education.
-All classes meet in the evenings on the Lincoln Park Campus.
+All in-person classes meet in the evenings on the Lincoln Park Campus.
 The program can be completed in just over three years.

 The Archdiocese of Chicago is the country’s largest private school system, and Chicago Public Schools is the nation’s fourth-largest public school district.
 DePaul’s proximity gives you access to professional relationships as well as research and job opportunities.